Nintendo Switch Sports Tops the French Charts as Horizon Forbidden West Takes 2nd

 Nintendo Switch Sports (NS) has remained in first place on the French charts for week 20, 2022, according to SELL.

-Horizon Forbidden West (PS5) remained in second place and Mario Kart 8 Deluxe (NS) remained in third place.
-Minecraft (NS) re-entered the top five in fourth place.
+Minecraft (NS) is up two spots to second place and Mario Kart 8 Deluxe (NS) remained in third place.
+Horizon Forbidden West (PS5) dropped two spots to fourth place.
+Kirby and the Forgotten Land (NS) rounds out the top five.

 Top sellers per system were as follows: